• Skip to primary navigation

 1. SpyFu

 Optimizing your store for search can feel like solving a riddle.
-Sure, there are resources on SEO and paid AdWords campaigns, but the rules of Google’s search engine aren’t explicit.
+Sure, there are resources on SEO and paid AdWords campaigns, but Google’s search engine rules aren’t explicit.
 Sometimes you might wonder: Am I even targeting the right keywords?

 2. Hootsuite